Seriously smart. Never ordinary. Always ambitious.

 Our scholars conduct research within a range of different fields alongside a leading academic supervisor.
 Below are eight examples of research papers, which cover topics as varied as ice-rafted debris to urban life in contemporary Chinese animation.
 To see more research papers, please visit the Laidlaw Scholars Network

-The Laidlaw Undergraduate Research and Leadership Scholarship was established to help develop leadership potential in the world’s top students.
+The Laidlaw Scholars Leadership and Research Programme was established to help develop leadership potential in the world’s top students.
 By bringing together a group of international scholars, the programme creates an exciting, diverse and inspirational learning environment.
-Those taking part in the scholarship will gain knowledge in a chosen field while developing the skills needed to become a leader.
+Those taking part in the programme will gain knowledge in a chosen field while developing the skills needed to become a leader.

 The Leadership Model: